Cheeky Angel: Megu-chan Protection Club

 A very stubborn punk who has become Megumi's biggest admirer.
 The strongest in terms of physical power, Genzō is feared by many at school and various gangs in the city.
-The manga begins with Megumi, upset that this punk has mistreated his most recent girlfriend, beating Genzō up, the first person to do it since at least grade-school.
+Megumi is upset that Genzō has mistreated his most recent girlfriend and beats him up, the first person to do it since at least grade school.
 Soon after that incident, Genzō quickly falls head over heels in love for Megumi.
 On his 16th birthday, Genzō proposed to Megumi but he was rejected.
-In the manga, it is revealed that Genzō received his scar protecting Megu from falling glass while she was rescuing Miki from kidnappers.
+It is revealed that Genzō received his scar protecting Megumi from falling glass while she was rescuing Miki from kidnappers.
 Genzō often refers to Megumi as Megu-chan as a sign affection.
-At the end of the manga, Megumi reciprocates his feelings, and the two kiss.
+Megumi finally reciprocates his feelings, and the two kiss.